-Full Hanjin ship can not dock because there's no plan to leave
+Full Hanjin ship can't dock without plan to leave

 "I've even heard about air transport of agriculture exports," Hirzel said.
 "Economically, it's a guaranteed loser ...
 The only reason you would do that is to meet an order to get a contract in the future."

-(Reporting by Tom Hals in Wilmington, Delaware, editing by Peter Henderson and Alden Bentley)
+(Reporting by Tom Hals in Wilmington, Delaware, editing by Peter Henderson and Alan Crosby)